Introduction to Bacon & the Art of Living

 Natural Sal Ammoniac

 Ammonium chloride occurs naturally in the smoking mountains of Turfan and in Samarkand where volcanic fumes are released through vents.
 The crystals form directly from the gaseous state, skipping the liquid state.
 The crystal that is formed tends to be short-lived, as they dissolve easily in water.
-This is the basis for my guess that in Turfan, where ammonium chloride occurs in the mountains and nitrate in the depression but they have a similar effect on meat.
+This is the basis for my guess that in Turfan, where ammonium chloride occurs in the mountains and nitrate in the depression these salts were often confused and initially when sal ammonia was the more popular site, nitrate was sold as an imitation of ammonium chloride.
 Once the crystalline form of ammonium chloride comes into contact with moisture it breaks down to a brownish salt which looks similar to the nitrate salts found on the top layer of soil in the depression between the mountains.
 I suspect that these nitrate salts were sold as “fake” ammonium chloride because it has overlapping characteristics because of the nitrogen.

 Tibetans received this salt from India as can be seen from an ancient name they gave to it namely “Indian salt.”
 There are records that it was harvested from certain volcanic springs from Tibet and Se-č’wan.
 (Laufer,1919) The same vapours are seen in the smokey mountains of Turfan.